Captain – William Clarke

 Jemmy Grundy made his debut for Notts in the Surrey game.
 Born in 1824, he had played in Notts local cricket from an early age.
 It was not however until 1851, when he was engaged as a ground bowler at Lord’s, that Grundy, now 27, was known to cricket spectators generally.
 A very accurate medium-pace round-arm bowler, he liked bowling against the wind.

-When Cris Tinley cried off at the last minute, William Clarke included his son Alfred in the Notts Eleven for the Surrey game.
-A very intelligent man and a most agreeable travelling companion, as Caffyn notes in his book.
+When Cris Tinley cried off at the last minute, William Clarke included his son Alfred in the Notts Eleven for the Surrey game - a 'very intelligent man and a most agreeable travelling companion', as Caffyn notes in his book.
 George Parr nicknamed him ‘Bradshaw’, since he was in charge of the travel arrangements for the All England Eleven.
 His greatest cricketing asset was his ability in the deep field, but he was also a fair batsman.
 Notts lost this first-ever match to Surrey by 75 runs with a day to spare, their batting failing utterly in the first innings, registering just 48 (Daniel Day 7-22) and the main praise in the reports was given to the wicket-keeping of Charley Brown, who stumped three in Surrey’s second innings of 106, Grundy taking seven wickets in the match.
-Notts made 104 in their second innings.
-George Parr top scoring with 23, Thomas Sherman, with figures of 7-45, causing most of the damage.
+Notts made 104 in their second innings, George Parr top scoring with 23.
+Thomas Sherman, with figures of 7-45, caused most of the damage.

 Scorecard and stats can be seen here